Alexander Volkov (fighter): Ultimate Fighting Championship

 Volkov faced Ciryl Gane on June 26, 2021, at UFC Fight Night 190.
 He lost the fight via unanimous decision.

 Volkov faced Marcin Tybura on October 30, 2021, at UFC 267.
 He won the bout via unanimous decision.

 Volkov faced Tom Aspinall on March 19, 2022, at UFC Fight Night 204.
 Volkov lost the fight via straight armbar submission in round one.

 Volkov faced Jairzinho Rozenstruik on June 4, 2022, at UFC Fight Night 207.
 He won the fight via technical knockout in round one.

 Volkov faced Alexander Romanov on March 11, 2023, at UFC Fight Night 221.
 He won the fight via technical knockout in the first round.

 Volkov faced Tai Tuivasa on September 10, 2023, at UFC 293.
 He won the fight with Ezekiel Choke in the second round.
 With this win, Volkov became the second person in UFC history to finish a fight with an Ezekiel Choke.

 Volkov faced Sergei Pavlovich on June 22, 2024, at UFC on ABC 6.
 He won the fight by unanimous decision.

-Volkov was scheduled to face former interim UFC Heavyweight Champion Ciryl Gane in a rematch on October 26, 2024 at UFC 308.
-However, due to Volkov's knee injury, the bout was moved and took place on December 7, 2024 at UFC 310.
+Volkov was scheduled to face former interim UFC Heavyweight Champion Ciryl Gane in a rematch on October 26, 2024, at UFC 308.
+However, due to Volkov's knee injury, the bout was moved and took place on December 7, 2024, at UFC 310.
 Volkov lost the close fight by a controversial, split decision.
 19 out of 20 media outlets scored the bout for Volkov.
 UFC CEO Dana White apologized to Volkov after the bout saying he thought Volkov had won the bout and the head of the commission explained to White what was thought to be the reasoning of the judges' scorecards.
 Volkov voiced his frustration about one of the judges, Adalaide Byrd, who has had a history of questionable scorecards in both MMA and boxing.

 Volkov faced Jailton Almeida on October 25, 2025, at UFC 321.
 He won the fight by split decision.

+Volkov faced Waldo Cortes-Acosta on May 9, 2026, at UFC 328.
+He won the fight by unanimous decision.

+Volkov is scheduled to face Rizvan Kuniev on October 24, 2026 at UFC 333.